Virgil Reilly: Consolidated Press

 By late 1942, Reilly and Petah were living in separate flats "in the block of posh flats known as Cambrian Place" at 36a Macleay Street in Potts Point (he on the sixth floor and she on the third).
 After disturbances during the Christmas period between Virgil and Petah (involving banging on doors, "bad language" and "crockery being broken"), the agent filed applications to evict both from their flats.
 Reilly challenged his eviction notice and in January 1943 the magistrate in the Paddington Court denied the agent's application.
 In March 1943 details of Reilly's failing second marriage were again made public when he filed a suit for the restitution of his marriage, and then a week later submitted a petition for the dissolution of the marriage, alleging his wife's adultery "with a man named Farmer".
 At that time Reilly was still living at Cambrian Place and was described as an artist "well known throughout Australia for his renditions of slinky cuties in diaphanous garb".
 After several months Reilly filed a second marriage restitution order, which Petah failed to comply with, as a result of which a decree nisi for dissolution of the marriage was granted in September 1941.
 The divorce between Virgil and Petah Reilly was finalised in July 1944.

 Reilly's eldest son Gavan had enlisted in the A.I.F. in July 1940.
 Gavan Reilly was killed in December 1942 during an attack on a Japanese defensive position at Sanananda Point near Buna in New Guinea.
 Reilly was initially informed that his son had died in an ambush from a sniper's bullet.
 In about October 1943 the artist received a letter from Fred Oughton, who had served with Gavan, describing "the true facts of his son's gallant sacrifice".
 Gavan Reilly had been badly wounded by machine-gun fire during an advance against a heavily-defended Japanese position.
 Mortally wounded, he called out to his companions "that he was done, and not attempt to get him", but "the boys continued to crawl toward him".
 Realising the extreme danger for the men attempting to reach him, Gavan "pulled a hand-grenade from his webbing, pulled the pin, and placed it beneath his body, thus ending his life to save his comrades".
-In the letter to Gavan's father, Oughton described the action of his comrade and friend as one "that marked him for ever as a gallant, courageous man, and a hero in the true sense of the word".World War II service record: In April 1944 Reilly's 18-year-old son Jervis, together with two other young men, died in a car accident near Pitt Town.
+In the letter to Gavan's father, Oughton described the action of his comrade and friend as one "that marked him for ever as a gallant, courageous man, and a hero in the true sense of the word".
+In April 1944 Reilly's 18-year-old son Jervis, together with two other young men, died in a car accident near Pitt Town.